kevinfaveri/gyoz.ai/README.md

 ### Actions focused agents and tools integration P0
 BUGFIX: Check OLD_PROMPT_WITH_EXAMPLES and do as it is told there.
+BUGFIX: Disable actions list if it is loading a from Gyoza OS.
 1 - Add LLM Integration endpoint with claude and actions agents mega prompt -> On LLM Integration, do the example creation method to improve Haiku performance.
 Can have a script that creates the "examples" by iterating with a set of prompts against Opus, and then feeds into some variables that get imported as examples.
 -> This is P0 to ensure Haiku max performance